1928

 Failing health needs part-time caretaker.

-2016–2025 to a nursing home collaborates with family on documentary film and works on legacy plan
+2016–2025 in nursing care, collaborates with family on documentary film and legacy plan

 2017